bonzer75/ash-best-bot/README.md

 **NOTE:** Some commands use zeew but don't download it, those commands doesn't work.

 ___I hope you love it so much as i do, it's very nostalgic for me :'D___

+### Docker
+You can also use docker to get de most acurrated packages version.

+Use this command to create the image.
+`$ docker build -t my-app .`

+And this to run the image.
+`$ docker run my-app .`